mdn/mdn-community/README.md

 * **Derogatory language**
     * If you’re unsure if a word is derogatory, don’t use it.
 This also includes repeated subtle and/or indirect discrimination; when asked to stop, stop the behaviour in question.
 * **Unwelcome sexual attention or physical contact**
-    * This includes sexualised comments, jokes or imagery in interactions, communications or presentation materials, as well as inappropriate touching, groping, or sexual advances.
+    * This includes sexualised comments, jokes or imagery in interactions, communications, or presentation materials, as well as inappropriate touching, groping, or sexual advances.
 * **Disruptive Behaviour**
     * Sustained disruption of events, forums, or meetings, including talks and presentations, will not be tolerated.